-Although it is not regulated by the Financial Services Authority BullionVault adopts many of the duties which have been applied by FSA to businesses which have responsibilities for other, less tangible, stores of private wealth.
+Although it is not regulated by the Financial Conduct Authority, BullionVault adopts many of the duties which have been applied by the FCA to businesses which have responsibilities for other, less tangible, stores of private wealth.
 These include:-

 BullionVault is a rigorous adopter of these good practices and seeks to maintain an environment where its compliance with these principles is visible and proven.

 BullionVault maintains a compensation fund out of its commission and contributes at a rate of 10% per commission charged, to a maximum of 10 cents per order.
 The value of the compensation fund is currently capped at $4m which is a total maintained under review.
 The independent council for adjudicating on formal complaints has the exclusive power to distribute benefits from this fund.

 Please select an option below and 'Save' your preferences.

 You can update your cookie preferences at any time from the 'Cookies' link in the footer.